papadoxie/cronOS/README.md

 # cronOS
-## customizable reconfigurable opensource *nix Operating System
+## Customizable and Reconfigurable Opensource *nix Operating System

 My attempt at writing an operating system from scratch